SpareCores/sc-www/README.md

 You also need to provide your own Terms of Service and Privacy Policy documents as a markdown file at the `src/assets/TOS.md` path.

+Survey.js JSON files can be placed under `src/assets/surveys` for serving under the `/survey/{filename}` path.
+Note that you might need to adjust how the results are being stored.

 Optionally, you can also link a Posthog project to anonymously track page visits, clicks etc via the following environment variables: